Carrick Masters Swimming Club

 Cathy Ralph (Head Coach)

-Despite a pandemic dictated delay, the Club commenced pool training and coached sessions in May 2021 and has progressed into a vibrant and thriving masters swimming community.
+Despite a pandemic dictated delay, the Club commenced pool training and coached sessions in May 2021 and has progressed into a vibrant, inclusive and thriving masters swimming community.

 Nigel Goldsworthy